mieubrisse/random-bookmark/README.md

 # Filepath to JSON file Chrome stores its Bookmarks in
 BOOKMARKS_FILEPATH = "~/.config/google-chrome/Default/Bookmarks"
 ```
-Now that everything's set up, you can open random bookmarks by running the script!
+Running the script will now open a random bookmark from the desired folders.

 ## Troubleshooting
 <b>Can't open the Chrome bookmark file</b>